 In 2013 she founded with 3 fellow Rotterdam-based filmmakers The Intolerant Film Collective.
 In narrow collaboration, they have been developing several projects since.

-Since 2016 Alonso Casale works as a Senior Consultant for the NL Filmfonds.
+Between 2016 and 2020 Alonso Casale worked as a Senior feature and lowbudget film Consultant for the NL Filmfonds.

 Nathalie Alonso Casale is natively multilingual (French, Spanish, Dutch) and speaks fluent German and Russian.